Pylons/akhet/docs/model_examples.rst

     # Utility functions
     def filterjoin(sep, *items):
-        """Join the items ianto a string, dropping any that are empty.
+        """Join the items into a string, dropping any that are empty.
         """
         items = filter(None, items)
         return sep.join(items)